BiTheDev/Project_management/index.md

 #### Sports Store Database Creation
 ##### Jun 2020 - July 2020

 * Built SQL Relational database targeted to handle 30000+ database transaction.
 * Forged database structure with at least third normal form (3NF) from ERD diagram in Microsoft SQL Server to ensure performance and eliminate data redundancy.
-* Collaborated with a group project with two classmates; Constructed Schemas, Stored Procedures, User-Defined Business Rule, View Statement and Parameterized report for the database
+* Collaborated with a group project with two classmates: Constructed Schemas, Stored Procedures, User-Defined Business Rule, View Statement and Parameterized report for the database

-#### The University of Washington Point Cloud Visualization (HGIS Lab)
+#### The University of Washington Point Cloud Visualization (Humanistic GIS Lab)
 ##### Mar 2020 - Jun 2020

-* A web-based 3D data visualization project as a virtual campus tour.
-Supported by Potree JavaScript library to render 10GB of dataset within seconds.
+* A web-based 3D data visualization project to showcase a virtual campus tour.
+* Potree JavaScript library support to render 10GB of dataset within seconds.
-* Designed user-friendly landing page and user interface with css, javascript and bootstrap.
+* Designed user-friendly landing page and user interface with CSS, JavaScript and Bootstrap.
-*
+* Three-person collaboration under the instruction of Professor/ Dr. Bo Zhao.

 #### Human Nature Interaction Pattern Analysis
 ##### Mar 2020 - Jun 2020

-* Analyzed human nature interaction pattern in the Discovery Park with Machine learning(NLTK).
-To Understand how people behave when interacting with nature environment and animals.
+* Analyzed human nature interaction pattern in the Discovery Park with Machine learning(NLTK) to understand how people behave when interacting with nature and animals in their natural habitat.
-* Led team of two classmate to handled project progress and machine learning.
-Built with Python/Django.
+* Led a team of three to build Python/Django project with machine learning.
 * Partnered with The Friends of Discovery Park organization who was aiming to analyze the visitor behavior pattern in Discovery Park.

 #### Measured Skills / Job Hunting Website (Freelance Project)
 ##### Dec 2018 - April 2019

-* Developed a freelance project for a client introduced by Coding Dojo who is looking for a functional website to start the business.
-* Established a better connection between recruiters and applicants with skill testing assessments and efficient communication to increase 50% of hiring efficiency.
+* Freelance web project to connect prospective employers with job applicants through skill proficiency tests.
 * Collaborated with three Coding Dojo cohort mates on a freelance project for a client who is seeking a job-hunting website in Angular and MongoDB

 #### fRent / Helper Finding Website
 ##### Oct 2018 - April 2019
-* Created a helper finding website for fulfilling the request from people who need assistance to achieve specific tasks.
+* Drop service website to connect service providers with clients.
 * Programmed with a stack contains Angular 7, TypeScript, C#, and MySQL database to explore new possibilities with different web development tools.
 * Cooperated with Coding Dojo mates on design database from scratch that includes 20+ tables and hundreds of columns.

-#### Random DateCatcher (Coding Dojo MEAN Stack Project)
-##### Sep 2018
-* Composed a MEAN stack project that aim to encourage people to meet different people.
-* Acted as API/database constructor to ensure the data process correctly.
-* Collaborated with two Coding Dojo cohort mates during MEAN stack project week.

 <h2 align='center'> Internship / Work Experience </h2>